This Welcome Unit aims to:

-This is an age old system of healing but it is most associated with modern wise woman such as Susun Weed and Robin Rose Bennett.
+This is an age-old system of healing but it is most associated with contemporary wise women such as Susun Weed and Robin Rose Bennett.
 Both are based in the US and both have written and worked extensively to raise the profile of the Wise Woman Tradition.
-Links to some of their work is below.
+Links to some of their work are below.

-There is also a links below to Steve Brill who works in a similar way (also in the US) and Glennie Kindred, who I have also worked with and lives in the UK.
+There are also links below to Steve Brill who works in a similar way (also in the US) and Glennie Kindred, who I have also worked with and lives in the UK.